oemof/DHNx/docs/simulation_models.rst

 the detailled physical behavior.
 To learn about this option, please refer to the section :ref:`model coupling <model_coupling_label>`.

-Currently, the available do not handle transient states (i.e. propagation of temperature fronts through the pipes).
-The simulation model evaluates a steady state of the hydraulic and thermal physical equations.
+Currently, the available simulation model does not handle transient states (i.e. propagation of temperature fronts through the pipes).
+The model evaluates a steady state of the hydraulic and thermal physical equations.
 This also means that consecutive time steps are modelled independently and the behaviour of thermal storages cannot be represented.
 A dynamic simulation model may be implemented at a later point in time.